-Services that are covered for you What you must pay when you get these services Depending on your Medicaid eligibility level, you may qualify for the In-Network: additional over-the-counter benefits.
-These benefits work in coordination \$0 copayment with any supplemental Over-the-Counter Drug benefits listed elsewhere in this document.
-Select OTC items are available through CarePlus designated pharmacies and other approved dispensing stations.
+Services that are covered for you What you must pay when you get these services Depending on your Medicaid eligibility level, you may qualify for the additional over-the-counter benefits.
+These benefits work in coordination with any supplemental Over-the-Counter Drug benefits listed elsewhere in this document.
+In-Network: \$0 copayment Select OTC items are available through CarePlus designated pharmacies and other approved dispensing stations.
 Contact Member Services to obtain an order form.
-Partial hospitalization services In-Network: Mental Health Services "Partial hospitalization" is a structured program of active psychiatric \$0 copayment treatment provided as a hospital outpatient service, or by a community - Partial Hospitalization mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
-Prior authorization requirements may apply.
-Personal Home Care (PHC) In-Network: \$0 copayment With the Personal Home Care benefit you will be eligible to receive services for a minimum of 3 hours per day up to a maximum of 42 hours per year.
-PHC includes certain in-home support services to assist individuals with disabilities and/or medical conditions in performing activities of daily living (ADLs) within the home by a qualified aide (e.g., assistance with bathing, dressing, toileting, walking, eating, and preparing meals).
-Prior authorization requirements may apply.
-Physical exam (Routine) In-Network: Routine Physical Exams In addition to the Annual Wellness Visit or the "Welcome to Medicare" \$0 copayment physical exam, you are covered for the following exam once per year: PCP's Office • Comprehensive preventive medicine evaluation and management, including an age and gender appropriate history, examination, and counseling/anticipatory quidance/risk factor reduction interventions Note: Any lab or diagnostic procedures that are ordered are not covered under this benefit and you pay your plan cost-sharing amount for those services separately.
-Physician/Practitioner services, including doctor's office visits In-Network: Provider and Professional Services Covered services include: \$0 copayment Medically-necessary medical care or surgery services furnished in a PCP's Office physician's office, certified ambulatory surgical center, hospital - Specialist's Office outpatient department, or any other location • Consultation, diagnosis, and treatment by a specialist Telehealth Services
+Partial hospitalization services In-Network: "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+Mental Health Services \$0 copayment - Partial Hospitalization Prior authorization requirements may apply.
+Personal Home Care (PHC) In-Network: With the Personal Home Care benefit you will be eligible to receive services for a minimum of 3 hours per day, up to a maximum of 42 hours per year for certain in-home support services to assist individuals with disabilities and/or medical conditions in performing activities of daily living (ADLs) within the home by a qualified aide (e.g., assistance with bathing, dressing, toileting, walking, eating, and preparing meals). \$0 copayment Prior authorization requirements may apply.
+Physical exam (Routine) In addition to the Annual Wellness Visit or the "Welcome to Medicare" physical exam, you are covered for the following exam once per year: Comprehensive preventive medicine evaluation and management, including an age and gender appropriate history, examination, and counseling/anticipatory guidance/risk factor reduction interventions In-Network: Routine Physical Exams \$0 copayment - PCP's Office Note: Any lab or diagnostic procedures that are ordered are not covered under this benefit and you pay your plan cost-sharing amount for those services separately.
+Physician/Practitioner services, including doctor's office visits In-Network: Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Provider and Professional Services \$0 copayment - PCP's Office - Specialist's Office Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment Telehealth Services \$0 copayment - PCP Virtual